 - 9.1.
-An Employee who is or was a Secondary Caregiver may be eligible to access 12 weeks of Additional paid Secondary Caregiver leave if the Employee meets the requirements as set out in clause 55.6 of the Agreement.
-Clause 55.6(a)(i) of the Agreement makes it clear that to be eligible for the Additional paid Secondary Caregiver parental leave the Employee must assume primary responsibility for the care of the Child by meeting the Child's physical needs more than anyone else. - 9.2.
-Additional paid Secondary Caregivers leave is not to be taken concurrently with the Employee's partner and as a minimum it would be expected that to assume primary responsibility for the Child, the Employee's partner must have returned to work or study (or similar) which may be on either a full-time or part- time basis. - 9.3.
-Consistent with 55.6(a) of the Agreement, the 12 weeks Additional paid Secondary Caregiver leave must have been commenced and be completed within the first 78 weeks of the date of birth or adoption of the Child.
+An Employee who is or was a Secondary Caregiver may be eligible to access 12 weeks of Additional Paid Secondary Caregiver leave if the Employee meets the requirements as set out in clause 62.6 of the Agreement.
+Clause 62.6(a)(i) of the Agreement makes it clear that to be eligible for the Additional Paid Secondary Caregiver parental leave the Employee must assume primary responsibility for the care of the Child by meeting the Child's physical needs more than anyone else. - 9.2.
+Additional Paid Secondary Caregivers leave is not to be taken concurrently with the Employee's partner and as a minimum it would be expected that to assume primary responsibility for the Child, the primary caregiver of the Child must have returned to work or study (or similar) which may be on either a full-time or part-time basis, or is no longer able to have primary responsibility for the Child on a full-time or part-time basis (for example, due to serious illness or injury). - 9.3.
+Consistent with clause 62.6(a) of the Agreement, the 12 weeks Additional Paid Secondary Caregiver leave must have been commenced and be completed within the first 78 weeks of the date of birth or adoption of the Child. - 9.4.
+To access the Additional Paid Secondary Caregiver leave, the Employee must have been eligible for paid Secondary Caregiver leave at the time of the birth or adoption of their Child, irrespective of when the Employee elects to take the leave.